Socket 754: Technical specifications

-Although AMD promoted Socket 754 as a budget platform on the desktop and encouraged mid- and high-end users to use newer platforms, Socket 754 remained for some time as AMD's high-end solution for mobile applications, (e.g. the HP zv6000 series).
-However, Socket S1 was released and superseded Socket 754 in the mobile CPU segment, with support for dual-core CPUs and DDR2 SDRAM.
+Although AMD promoted Socket 754 as a budget platform on the desktop and encouraged mid- and high-end users to use newer platforms, Socket 754 remained for some time as AMD's high-end solution for mobile applications (e.g. the HP zv6000 series).
+However in 2006, Socket S1 was released and superseded Socket 754 in the mobile CPU segment, with support for dual-core CPUs and DDR2 SDRAM.

 Heatsink

 The 2 holes for fastening the heatsink to the motherboard are placed at a distance of 90 mm.

 Availability

 The first processors using Socket 754 came on the market in the second half of 2003.
 Socket 754 was phased out in favor of Socket 939 on desktops because of low sales.
-The socket remained in use for laptops until it was replaced by S1 in 2006.
+The socket remained in use for laptops until it was replaced by Socket S1 in 2006.